abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_9_Functions/Section_9.md

     message.

-    - If expression results in a value that is different from the specified, the compiler will insert a conversion from the type of expression(when posible).
+    - If expression results in a value that is different from the specified, the compiler will insert a conversion from the type of expression(when possible).

     - There can be more than one more return statement in a function.
   </details>

 - <details>
-  <summary>Invoking a funtion and assigning data returned</summary>
+  <summary>Invoking a function and assigning data returned</summary>

     - A function is called by using the function name followed by the arguments between parentheses.